-- a) Beekeepers endeavour to have hives placed to capture sunlight/warmth and sited to avoid permanently shaded or damp locations. - b) Beekeepers provide for the expansion of the colony when necessary, providing space/ventilation to minimise swarming behaviour. - c) During and after natural disasters, safety first, and as soon as safely possible check bee welfare.
+- a) Beekeepers endeavour to have hives placed to capture sunlight/warmth and sited to avoid permanently shaded or damp locations. - b) Beekeepers provide measures to protect hives from stock damage when necessary - c) Beekeepers provide for the expansion of the colony when necessary, providing space/ventilation to minimise swarming behaviour. - d) During and after natural disasters, safety first, and as soon as safely possible check bee welfare.